BetonQuest/BetonQuest/docs/Contributing/Contributing.md

 open a new issue on GitHub</a>.
 Maybe someday someone will find the time to make your dream come true. **:man_mage:**

 ##Improving the docs
+If you want to help improve the docs in any way check the [Docs Contributing Guidelines](Docs.md)!

 ##Writing code
+If you want to write code for BetonQuest check the [Developer Documentation](../Developer-Documentation/Info-for-developers.md)!